 There’s a certain beauty about being a mess too – painting outside the lines, outstretching your arms for things at top volume, at their most difficult, at their most needlessly complex, only to remind yourself that you are alive, that you are fresh, that you are worth fighting for.
 It’s the other side of ordinarily beautiful, the side where you get to when you fall right through the cracks and think you’re flying.
 If you like explosive, fragile, mysterious, effervescent, wild, the day you land is your first lucky day in hell, and you are the brightest fire.

 I was radiant.
 The free fall came straight after following the little trail of cookies that led to the dark side.
 I knew I’d end up in scary places, but I’d be lying if I said that I didn’t choose the outcome consciously.
-I wanted the free fall, as much as I wanted the sweetness and danger of losing control.
+I wanted the free fall, the sweetness and the danger of losing control.

 Harmony is overrated when the bad parts of you are alight all the time.
 Eventually, you accept that you can’t tame them anymore.
 You want to be less scared, less anxious and more willing, but your guardians never sleep.
 You are so afraid of the life pulsing through your veins that you could die and not notice that something’s changed.
 The only way to get the lead ropes back is to make friends with your inner dragon and ask him to share the power – and the cookies, for that matter.

 It was spring and he made me feel wanted, and I craved nothing more.
-But our paths with someone can become these tangled, knotted messes.
 There was a particular look to his eyes, a kind of heaviness.
 I wondered what it was, I could never find it in me.
 He was the one who taught that fear isn’t frightening if you don’t hang out with it.